 Knowing where to easily locate this information means that you can complete many financial transactions with relative ease; gone are the days when searching through papers and documents was necessary – now you can find what you need quickly and move forward with confidence!

 Knowing and understanding your bank routing number is essential to any personal financial management plan.
-With online banking becoming more and more prevalent, having access to reliable information about your routing number allows you to securely complete transactions with ease.
 Being aware of what the numbers mean and where to find them on a check or statement will help keep you financially secure and ensure that payments are made accurately and on time.